-- Reserved [R] 8 bits): This field is reserved for future usage, it shall be set to 0 by the RTP sender and shall be ignored by the RTP receiver.
+- Reserved [R] (7 bits): This field is reserved for future usage.
+It shall be set to 0 by the RTP sender and shall be ignored by the RTP receiver.

+- Expedited Transfer Indication [B] (1 bit): This field indicates the RTP sender data rate boosting preference for the current PDU.
+It shall be set to 1 to indicate the preference for expedited transfer.
+Otherwise, it shall be set to 0.

-- Burst Size [BSSize] (24 bits): The Burst Size indicates the total size of the burst to be transmitted (in bytes (including the overhead of the RTP Header).).
-If the burst size is not known it shall be set to 0
+- Burst Size [BSize] (24 bits): The Burst Size indicates the total size of the burst to be transmitted (in bytes (including the overhead of the RTP Header).
+If the burst size is not known, it shall be set to 0.

 NOTE 1: If a packager generates all packets of the burst at once, no additional delay is introduced when setting the burst size, as the packets can be marked with the complete burst size.
 If this is not the case (e.g. multiple frames combined in one burst) a delay as large as the burst duration could be introduced by marking the entire burst.
 Therefore, this approach may not be suitable for all types of packagers/encoders, especially those that gradually produce packets additional latency may be introduced if the size is not known in advance.

-- Time To Next Burst [TTNB] (16 bits): Indicates the approximate time in tenth of milliseconds to the next burst If the time to next burst is not known, it shall be set the reserved value 65535.
+- Time To Next Burst [TTNB] (16 bits): Indicates the approximate time in tenth of milliseconds to the next burst.
+If the time to next burst is not known, it shall be set the reserved value 65535.

-NOTE: The definition of time to next burst in this context is for further study
+NOTE 2: The definition of time to next burst in this context is for further study